SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 variable names, source information for IL code and etc but Visual Studio cannot understand Mono assembly well enough to support debugging.
-To deal with this problem, UnityVS examines assemblies carefully and making use of common pattern of mono DLLs by itself.
+To deal with this problem, UnityVS examines assemblies carefully and makes use of common pattern of mono DLLs by itself.

 .NET assembly built with Roslyn, however, is different with one with Mono.
 Therefore UnityVS misses some information and cannot give enough debugging information to users.

-For example,
+For example, let's take look at following coroutine code.

 ```csharp
 IEnumerator TestCoroutine(int a, Func<int, string> b) {